 Children’s Hearing & Speech Centre of BC (CHSC) established in 1963, is a family-focused clinical and educational centre that provides listening and spoken language therapy to children with hearing loss, giving them the skills and confidence they need to achieve their fullest potential!

 In 1963, a group of parents, along with Hilda Gregory C.M., O.B.C, a gifted and dedicated educator of the deaf, founded the Vancouver Oral Centre for Deaf Children (VOC).
-Today known as the Children’s Hearing & Speech Centre of BC, we are the first and still the only independent school in Western Canada to offer listening and spoken language education.
+Today known as the Children’s Hearing & Speech Centre of BC, we are the first and still the only listening and spoken language centre in all of Western Canada to offer listening and spoken language education.
 Listening and spoken language education is based on the assumption that children learn to speak because they hear.

 In 1963, before sophisticated hearing technology was available, Hilda Gregory was one of a handful of deaf educators who believed that even children with profound hearing losses, wearing hearing aids, had enough residual hearing that they could learn to listen and talk.